 Wheat provides much needed carbohydrate and calories to maintain your energy levels and support breast feeding as well as some protein and important vitamins and minerals such as thiamin.

 Excluding wheat can leave a gaping nutritional hole in your diet.

 Replacing lost nutrients is vital, and knowing the wheat free grains and products you can use to replace wheat can help you avoid being hungry, low in energy and prevent adverse affects including weight loss and potentially reduction in breast milk supply.

 Using a variety of wheat free grains is key here and if you have extra limitations such as soy and /or egg then finding suitable food replacements can be especially tricky.

 If you are hungry, it indicates you are not getting enough carbohydrates.
 This often happens if wheat is excluded and not adequately replaced.

-Sometimes, SPELT wheat may be tolerated- Spelt wheat is still wheat but what we call an 'ancient grain'.
+Sometimes, SPELT wheat may be tolerated- spelt wheat is still wheat but what we call an 'ancient grain'.
 Despite being classified as a wheat, there must be enough difference in the protein profile that allows it to be tolerated for some babies and adults.

-Empowering women through information and support to make choices for them selves and their babies.
+Empowering women through information to make choices for them selves and their babies.